codeBlooded1997/File-manipulation/README.md

 <p>Python 3.8</p>

 <h3>Generating and manipulating files using python</h3>
-<p>In this project I developed two python scriped for manipulating the file in the unix os.</p>
+<p>In this open source project I developed two python scriped for manipulating the file in the unix os.</p>
 <p>It is very useful when we want to read, write , scan and search files for specific things and compressing them.</p>

 <p>All these technologies are really powerfull when the combined with webscraping, email automation and regex.</p>